-The KFA Mount Lucas Index Strategy ETF (the "Fund") seeks to provide a total return that, before fees and expenses, exceeds that of the KFA MLM Index ("Index") over a complete market cycle.
+The KFA Mount Lucas Index Strategy ETF (the "Fund") seeks to provide investment results that, before fees and expenses, track the price performance of the KFA MLM Index ("Index").

 The following table describes the fees and expenses you may pay if you buy, hold, and sell shares of the Fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.